Esha304/CollegeClu/README.md

 ## Overview
 ### Description
-Helps you finding a good school by giving you enough details and also helps connecting with some alumnis or students going to the same school through LinkedIn.
-Could be used when you are planning to study at some completely different place.
+Helps you with finding Events happening in your selected city, with buying tickets, lets you post it like instagram to see who else's coming and helps you with finding the easiest way to reach there using maps.

 ### App Evaluation
-- **Category**: Education/Social Networking
+- **Category**: Entertainment/Social Networking
-- **Mobile:** Mobile version will have more features like using camera to put your proifle pic, also maybe call someone from getting their number.
+- **Mobile:** Mobile version will have more features like using camera to put your profile pic, post it, use of maps and also maybe call someone from getting their number.
-- **Story:** Students now a days struggle with selecting a perfect school for their further studies especially if it's in a different country so this app helps them to make it easier for them to decide.
+- **Story:** People basically finds it difficult to look for any game/event to plan their weekend at the very last point with planning of how to go/reach there so this app is basically all in one which even helps you to find someone that can join you.
-- **Market:** Any person willing to study would be able to use it.
+- **Market:** Anyone can use it.
 - **Habit:** This app could be used as often or unoften depending on the user.
-- **Scope:** This can perhaps evolve into one-in-all app where you can find school details and chat(/call) with some experienced people.
+- **Scope:** This can perhaps evolve into one-in-all app where you can even plan events with unknowns and basically meet new people and hang out with them.

 ## Product Spec